 Fig. 2.10 illustrates a 2*4 grid with three cells filled.

-When positioning series on the grid, viewer allows you to move the boundary between cells.
-To do this, move the cursor to the panel border so that it would look like or , and drag the border holding the left mouse button.
-Setting priority of horizontal or vertical separator is described in Section 15.4.1.
+When positioning series on the grid, the DICOM Viewer allows you to move the boundary between cells.
+To do this, move the cursor to the panel border so that it would look like or and drag the border holding the left mouse button.
+Setting the priority of horizontal or vertical separator is described in Section 15.5.1.